nasosi/C4EngineExamples/Readme.md

 | 009_Custom_Controller | A custom controller used to rotate geometry that has collision enabled. |
 | 010_User_Controlled_Object | A tiny space city with a user-controlled spacecraft. |
 | 011_texture | Texturing example and automated asset import using CMake targets. |
-## Changing the current application
-To change the active application, modify the `C4ActiveApp` variable and reconfigure CMake.
-CMake will update the game.cfg file and other directories and files that may need to be changed.

 # Version format
 C4EngineExamples version follows the following pattern: v[C4-Engine version].[C4EngineExamples version for the particular C4-Engine version].
 For example for C4-Engine version 7.1.1, and for C4EngineExamples version 2, the version will be: v7.1.1.2